pritikadasgupta/hugodown-pri-website-master/content/post/advent-of-code-2020-day2/index.md

 ---

 Today's Advent of Code is all about passwords and using R!!
+The only (*laughs* only) library I used was tidyverse, particularly for its magrittr pipe and separate functions.
+My goal is to use a combo of tidyverse and base R in my solutions so I'm not particularly dependent on tidyverse solutions, since tidyverse (as great as it is) is slowly morphing into something bigger than R itself (more on that later! probably in another blog post).

 [My github repository](https://github.com/pritikadasgupta/adventofcode) contains my solutions to Advent of Code 2019-2020!